 - Poor comprehension

 However, reading also requires being able to pay attention to narrative.
 Students need to identify gist, main ideas, and specific details and even make inferences about what they are reading.
-If a student has problems staying focused as a result of ADD or ADHD, it can impact on comprehension.
+If a student has problems staying focused as a result of attention difficulties, it can affect comprehension.

 The more students read, the more they encounter unfamiliar terms.
 Quite often the context in which these new words are found gives children all of the clues they need to guess at the meaning.
 As students expand their vocabulary, they recognize more words by sight and reading speeds up.
 Students who continue to decode may benefit from overlearning sight words such as those on the Dolch List.